 Just like us, raccoons want a safe and dry place to live.
 Attics are perfect homes for raccoons because not only are they a safe haven for females to give birth, but they can avoid natural predators and stay protected from harsh weather.
 Attics mimic the natural characteristics that hollow trees possess.

 What can happen if animals come into my attic?

-Along with damaging your attics entry points, raccoons can cause a significant deal of damage to your attic that can be a hefty price to fix.
+Along with damaging your attics entry points, raccoons can cause a significant amount of damage to your attic that can be a hefty price to fix.

 Raccoons leave urine and feces behind.
 Raccoon feces are host to many zoonotic diseases.
 Raccoons must be removed quickly to avoid having to remove all soiled and damaged attic insulation and install new insulation.

-They often disturb attic insulation which is then rendered less effective, and this leads to higher energy use.
+They often disturb attic insulation, which is then rendered less effective, and this leads to higher energy use.
 Raccoons are destructive by nature.
-They often tear up air ducts.
-They sometimes chew on wiring also.
+They often tear up air ducts and they sometimes chew on wiring.

 How do I get rid of raccoons in my attic?